This specification describes Shapes Constraint Language (SHACL) User Interfaces.

 and the user starts

-typing "Nig" then "Niger" and "Nigeria" would show up as possible choices.
+typing "Nig", then "Niger" and "Nigeria" would show up as possible choices.

 ex:Person-bornIn a sh:PropertyShape ; sh:path ex:bornIn ; sh:class ex:Country ; ...

-Implementations may also want to support the combination of sh:class
+Implementations may want to also support the combination of sh:class

-with additional sh:node
+with sh:node

-In this case the component would filter out any instances of the class that do not conform to the specified node shape.
+In this case, the component would filter out any instances of the class that do not conform to the specified node shape.

 as their value